 In concrete terms, protein rations for endurance or strength disciplines such as bodybuilding are 3 per day with "classic" meals, i.e. one at each meal, with even theaddition of protein snacks after training or to supplement intake at breakfast or in the evening.

-Sport leads to protein breakdown, and it's during the recovery phase, synonymous with rebuilding muscle fibers, that the body needs a supplement.
+Exercise causes protein breakdown, and it is during the recovery phase, which involves rebuilding muscle fibers, that the body needs a supplement.

 For its part, the International Society of Sports Nutrition (ISSN) recommends ideally distributing the total amount of protein to be consumed every 3 to 4 hours throughout theday5.
 This system of splitting up the protein allows the body to better assimilate and digest it.
 It is also a way of maintaining a constant level of amino acids in the blood.